activitree/meteor-push/DEVELOPMENT_PATH_WEB.md

 Copy the worker file here: https://github.com/activitree/meteor-push/blob/master/example/app/public/firebase-messaging-sw.js to your public folder.
 This needs to be available at https://www.your_address.com/firebase-messaging-sw.js.
 This worker is responsible for handling backgroud messages.
 Your 'action' key in the notification object contains the URL that will be open when the notification on screen is being clicked on.

+***Note:***
+With Firebase, some of the public credentials are exposed and visible on the client.
+Read this for an understanding of how to restrict public API keys in Firebase: https://medium.com/@impaachu/how-to-secure-your-firebase-project-even-when-your-api-key-is-publicly-available-a462a2a58843